jdavanne/terraform-provider-xmft/API-ISSUES.md

 - choose between default, computed/optional vs default emptyIsNull

 - businessUnit : no id ???? (*inconsistency*)
-- sentinel.host : bad host resolution : cannot configure
+- sentinel.host : bad host resolution : cannot configure -> no check ?

 - /transferProfiles : sudden error: "Incorrect Accept header.
 Allowed values are application/json and multipart/mixed"
 - inconsistency of enums : UPPERCASE vs Lowercase vs camelCase vs pascal case
-  - Proposal : add options with choosen case, and deprecate others (???)
+  - Proposal : add options with choosen case, and deprecate others (???) but what to return !!!!

 - references by name vs id : rename may break or not the links
   - rename account :